hubgit/csv-table/README.md

 # csv-table

-A Polymer web component that parses a CSV file, expands the data to URIs using a JSON-LD context file, then displays it as an HTML table.
+A Polymer web component that parses a CSV file (using a description file to specify the CSV dialect and other parsing options), expands the data to URIs (using a JSON-LD context file), then displays it as an HTML table.

 ## Usage